rmason2020/blog/index.md

 ## Welcome to Richard Mason's Blog

-Notes for getting started with this blog
+Notes made getting started with this blog

 Enable github pages, create a repo > settings pages.
 You will need to create three DNS records, I use Go Daddy and had to create